 Brendan O’Brien had everything one might hope for in a copyeditor – patience, attention to detail, pragmatism and good judgement.

-Tony White.
-In 'Introduction', The Directory of Irish Parliamentarians: Deputies and Senators 1918–2018 (Institute of Public Administration).
+Anthony White.
+In 'Preface', Irish Parliamentarians: Deputies and Senators 1918–2018 (Institute of Public Administration).

 I cannot express adequately my debt to Brendan O’Brien, the publisher’s editorial consultant, who helped me negotiate the difficult linguistic waters that seem to divide the new and the old worlds.
 Brendan’s keen editorial eye and his enviable grasp of Irish history and culture guided me deftly through some murky and sometimes choppy waters, and I am most grateful.

 Dr Robert K. O'Neill, Director of the John J. Burns Library at Boston College.
 In 'Acknowledgements', A Visitor’s Guide to Irish Libraries, Archives and Ancestral Heritage Centres (Ulster Historical Foundation).

 I am very grateful to the editor chosen by the IPA, Brendan O'Brien.
 He not only did a very professional job of editing the text but also gave me help and encouragement along the way.